Skip to content

 Current AIGatewayRoutes are in https://gitlab.nrp-nautilus.io/prp/llm-proxy/-/tree/main/models-config/gatewayroute, and are split into several objects because there’s a limit of 16 routes (rules) per object.
 Start from adding your new model as a new rule.
 Note that we’re overriding the long names of the models with shorter ones using the modelNameOverride feature.

 On this level, you can also set up load-balancing between multiple models.
 Having several backendRefs will make Envoy round-robin between those.
-There’s also a way to set priority and fallbacks (which currently have a regression).
+There’s also a way to set priority and fallbacks.
+See the warning below.

 Make sure to delete the rules: and update the AIGatewayRoute with kubectl apply -f <file> if a model is removed.
 If all models under rules: were deleted, make sure to delete the AIGatewayRoute resource manually.